Race Eco Chain Forfeits ₹17.20 Crore as Warrant Holders Fail to Exercise Option

 | Conversion Deadline: | March 31, 2026 |

 Under Regulation 169(3) of Chapter V of the SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2018, warrant holders had 18 months from the date of allotment to exercise their conversion option.
-The deadline expired on March 31, 2026, with none of the 27 allottees choosing to convert their warrants into equity shares.
+The company has fulfilled its compliance obligations under the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, by informing both the Bombay Stock Exchange and National Stock Exchange about the forfeiture.

-The forfeited warrants span across promoter group and non-promoter categories.
-The largest individual forfeitures include Petflakes Poymers India Private Limited with 4,62,500 warrants, Devbhoomi Commercial Private Limited with 4,32,500 warrants, and BGP 11 Analytics Private Limited (promoter group) with 2,20,000 warrants.
+The forfeited warrants span across promoter group and non-promoter categories, with detailed allocation provided in the official annexure.
+The largest individual forfeitures include Petflakes Poymers India Private Limited with 4,62,500 warrants, Devbhoomi Commercial Private Limited with 4,32,500 warrants, and BGP 11 Analytics Private Limited from the promoter group with 2,20,000 warrants.

 |---|---|---|